F41zK4r1m/HackTheBox/Escape.md

 |   date: 2023-05-14T16:54:30
 |_  start_date: N/A
 ```
-From the port scan results I observed that there is a DC running in the machine, I added the observed domain to my /etc/hosts configuration.
+Upon analyzing the port scan results, I discovered the presence of a Domain Controller (DC) running on the machine.
+To facilitate access, I added the identified domains to my /etc/hosts configuration:

-  - sequel.htb
+sequel.htb
-  - dc.sequel.htb
+dc.sequel.htb

-I also observed that machine is running "Microsoft SQL Server 2019 RTM" as OS.
+Additionally, I noticed that the machine is running "Microsoft SQL Server 2019 RTM" as the operating system.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### DNS enumeration:

-I started further enumeration with checking other servers/domain running in the DNS.
+Continuing the enumeration, I proceeded to check for other servers/domains listed in the DNS.

 ```
 dig sequel.htb any @10.10.11.202
 ```
+The dig command provided the following response:

 ```
 ; <<>> DiG 9.18.12-1-Debian <<>> sequel.htb any @10.10.11.202